Firearms Testing & Tool Mark Examination

 Our forensic scientists have the resources to analyze firearms at our laboratory in order to determine functionality as well as to generate test fires for the comparison of bullet and cartridge cases.
 Whether it is the reconstruction of an indoor crime that occurred within an enclosed bedroom or an outdoor drive-by shooting scene, we can assist in determining what most likely transpired at the scene and provide you with the decision-making information you need.

-Firearm mechanism examination (function of firearms) and testing
+Firearm mechanism examination (function of firearms)

 Firearm serial number restoration

 Manufacturers often stamp serial numbers onto products such as firearms, tools, cameras, watches and automobile parts.
 These numbers can establish ownership or manufacturer identity.
 Individuals may attempt to obliterate serial numbers by scratching, filing, grinding, over-stamping or welding new metal onto an obliterated area.
 Our scientists can restore punched or stamped obliterated serial numbers utilizing chemical procedures.

 Semi-automatic and fully automatic firearms eject fired cartridge casings from the firearm during the normal course of operation.
 Our scientists can analyze the pattern of ejected cartridge casings to determine a range of the shooter’s location or weapon at the time of discharge.
 This can add valuable information when performing shooting incident reconstructions.

 Tool mark examination

 A tool mark is an impression mark that results from contact with sufficient pressure between a tool and a surface.
 The tool mark examination process involves comparing the impressed or striated surfaces of the “tool” to the striated surface within the questioned tool mark.
 During this examination, our scientists can also examine for additional evidence such as hair, fiber, and fingerprint evidence.

 Comparison of bullets, cartridge cases, and tool marks